This page provides access to environmental review documents,

 will be added to the list.

 ** Note 2: For some environmental studies, it is advisable to have your intended consultant contact Planning Division staff to discuss and agree on the scope of work prior to beginning any work on your project.
 Some consultants may require special training, certification, or permits such as California Fish & Wildlife or U.S. Fish & Wildlife Service permits (e.g., for special status species such as San Bernardino Kangaroo Rat or other threatened or endangered species).

-*** Note 3: The traffic consultant must contact Planning Division staff and Municipal Utilities & Engineering Dept. staff to agree on a scope of work prior to beginning any work on your project.
-Some projects may still require a separate Traffic Impact Analysis (i.e., Level of Service (LOS) modeling) to verify compliance with the City’s General Plan and Measure ‘U’ even though CEQA no longer analyzes LOS for environmental impacts.
+*** Note 3: The traffic consultant must contact Land Use Engineering Division staff and Planning Division staff to agree on a scope of work prior to beginning any work on the traffic analysis for your project.
+Some projects may still require a separate Traffic Impact Analysis (i.e., Level of Service (LOS) analysis) to verify compliance with the City’s General Plan and Measure ‘U’ even though CEQA no longer considers LOS analysis to evaluate environmental impacts.